-An annual review of the remuneration system and the Remuneration Policy of the Group was conducted by the Nomination and Remuneration Committee at the end of 2021.
-Changes were made to the Remuneration Policy to comply with the new requirements under the revised Remuneration Guideline issued by the HKMA on 29 July 2021.
+An annual review of the remuneration system and the Remuneration Policy of the Group was conducted by the Nomination and Remuneration Committee at the end of 2022.
+No changes were made to the Remuneration Policy.
 The review concludes that the remuneration system and the Remuneration Policy are consistent with the principles set out in the Remuneration Guideline.